 School of Mathematics

-Scholarships will be available for PhD study to candidates who are citizens and permanent residents of the People's Republic of China at the time of applying for entry for the academic year 2024-25.
+There will be one scholarship available for PhD study to candidates who are citizens and permanent residents of the People's Republic of China at the time of applying for entry for the academic year 2024-25.
 Candidates should not be working outside China at the time of application and successful candidates must agree to return to China upon completion of their degree.
 Candidates studying outside China are eligible to apply but not those who have already commenced a PhD programme prior to the 2024-25 academic year.

 The application deadline for this opportunity will be announced shortly.

 To be considered for this scholarship applicants should complete the below China Scholarship Council/University of Edinburgh Scholarship application form with should be submitted to firstname.lastname@example.org by the deadline.

 There will be an internal selection process and successful candidates will be notified via email.
 Candidates nominated by the University to be considered for a scholarship should satisfy the selection criteria set out by CSC by completing the CSC Application form and CSC Employer Reference form which can be found on their website.
 You must ensure you select the correct scholarship scheme - Institutional & Personal Channel, as there are several schemes.
 Please note that applicants for this scholarship must be able to prove that they meet the University's English language requirements at the time of application.

 The scholarship is awarded on the basis of academic merit and candidates must have obtained, or be predicted to obtain, the equivalent of a first-class honours degree from a Chinese University.